fastlane/docs/docs/actions.md

   `provisioning_profile_path` | [DEPRECATED!]
 Use target specific provisioning profiles instead - The path to the provisioning profile (optional)
-  `destination` | Use a custom destination for building the app `export_team_id` | Optional: Sometimes you need to specify a team id when exporting the ipa file `xcargs` | Pass additional arguments to xcodebuild.
+  `destination` | Use a custom destination for building the app `export_team_id` | Optional: Sometimes you need to specify a team id when exporting the ipa file `xcargs` | Pass additional arguments to xcodebuild for the build phase.
 Be sure to quote the setting names and values e.g. OTHER_LDFLAGS="-ObjC -lstdc++"
   `xcconfig` | Use an extra XCCONFIG file to build your app `suppress_xcode_output` | Suppress the output of xcodebuild to stdout.
 Output is still saved in buildlog_path `disable_xcpretty` | Disable xcpretty formatting of build output